In this post, we’re sharing our 5-day Snowdonia itinerary, now known by its Welsh name Eryri National Park

 Our perfect 5-day itinerary in Snowdonia

 Hopefully we have helped with some basic information for your trip planning.
-So, without further delay, read on for our family-friendly 5-day itinerary in Snowdonia National Park.
+Below is our day-by-day 5-day Snowdonia itinerary, designed to visit a range of attractions in Snowdonia.

 Day 1 in Snowdonia: Portmeirion & Caernarfon